zaqturey/expns_tracker/README.md

 ## Commits History (newest on the top)

+>> Implemented 'theme' for the app, and applied it theme to the Widgets using 'BuildContext'
+- 'new_transaction.dart' >> theme widget has been added and used 'primarySwatch' and 'accentColor' properties.
+- 'transaction_item.dart' >>  Applied theme to Text widget displaying the 'txnAmount'

+>> Refactored 'new_transaction.dart' to avoid data getting lost while switching between 'TextEditingController's
+- 'new_transaction.dart' >> NewTransaction now extends a stfull widget instead of a stless widget.

 >> Refactored 'new_transaction.dart' to avoid data getting lost while switching between 'TextEditingController's
 - 'new_transaction.dart' >> NewTransaction now extends a stfull widget instead of a stless widget.
 - Variable 'addTxn' Declaration is kept in the 'Widget class' (as the class constructor is also defined here)